loginom/admin-guide-l10n/data-en/adapter/setup/iis-config.md

 ## Application Pools

-It is required to create a new application pool in the IIS service manager that will work with the *Loginom Adapter* It is possible to launch the IIS service manager by the `inetmgr` command using the **Run** menu.
+It is required to create a new application pool in the IIS service manager that will work with the *Loginom Adapter* It is possible to start the IIS service manager by the `inetmgr` command using the **Run** menu.

 Then the ** IIS service manager ** window will appear.
 A new application pool needs to be created in the **IIS service manager**.
 This task is possible by using the **Add Application Pool…** (*Add Application Pool…*) item in the context menu of the **Application Pools** (*Application Pools*) element.